Skip to main content

 Connection method: Agent, Direct

-Replay and SLI Analyzer: Not supported
+Replay and SLI Analyzer: Historical data limit 30 days

 Event logs: Supported